lantunes/fixd/README.md

 ### Custom Request Handling

-You are not limited to responding to requests with interpreted strings.
+You are not limited to responding to requests with interpolated strings.
 You can also provide your own custom request handling logic:

 ```java